chris-sean/esg/README.md

 ESG is short for Error Struct Generator.

-It only generate Go source code recently.
+It only generates Go source code recently.

 ### Build